A bad mood has consequences.

 That’s why we need to set up powerful, mood-regulating habits in our life.
 Daily habits.
 We need to learn to recognize states of mind, and how to respond to them.
 It takes time, but it’s totally worth it.

-Sometimes, we don’t feel hunger physically in our stomachs, we feel it emotionally via our mood.
+As you’ve probably experienced, we don’t always feel hunger physically in our stomachs, instead we feel it emotionally via our mood.
 Sometimes we just feel angry for no reason, but if we stop, breathe, and eat a piece of cheese, we feel better almost instantly.

 I guess the part that’s eluded me the most is the “stopping to breathe” part.
-It’s definitely the key to understanding, because once we disengage from the emotion for a second, we get a chance to see the root cause.
+It’s definitely the key to understanding what you need, because once we disengage from the emotion for a second, we get a chance to see the root cause.

-That’s when we can direct our attention deeper, like I did today, and see exactly what you need, in this moment, to feel your best.
+That’s when we can direct our attention deeper, and see exactly what you need, in this moment, to feel your best.

 When you feel your best, that’s when you’re best able to stay mindful of life.